Skip Ribbon Commands

 Two weeks later, Hellstrom was driving and saw 25-year-old John Tingle Jr. jogging on the street blocks from where she had been attacked.
 She believed he was her attacker and called police.
 Tingle was arrested and charged with kidnapping and assault.

 Tingle, a resident of Ocean City, Maryland who had no criminal record and was studying to be a chef, was released on bond and went on trial in August 1993.
-Hellstrom identified him as her attacker and Tingle was convicted by a jury on August 18.
-He was taken into custody pending his sentencing.
+Hellstrom identified him as her attacker.
+There was no physical or forensic evidence linking Tingle to the crime.
+Tingle testified and denied he committed the crime.
+His attorney, Janet Rinaldi, a public defender, argued that Hellstrom had made a mistake.

-When Hellstrom went to a court hearing for Charity and saw him in person, she told authorities she could no longer say with confidence that Tingle was the person who grabbed her.
+The prosecution arranged for Hellstrom to attend a court hearing for Charity.
+When she saw him in person, she told authorities she could no longer say with confidence that Tingle was her assailant.

-Chief Public Defender Peter Legler, who supervised Tingle's attorneys, said at the time that he had never seen a victim come forward after a conviction to tell the courts about a possible misidentification.
+Chief Public Defender Peter Legler, said at the time that he had never seen a victim come forward after a conviction to tell the courts about a possible misidentification.
 “That took a tremendous amount of courage.
 She (Hellstrom) deserves the thanks of everyone,” Legler told the Virginian-Pilot.

-Charity, who became known as “The North End Rapist,” was ultimately convicted of numerous rapes and attacks on women and received seven life sentences plus 80 years in prison.
+Charity, who was referred to as “The North End Rapist,” was ultimately convicted of numerous rapes and attacks on women and received seven life sentences plus 80 years in prison.
 He was not prosecuted for the attack on Hellstrom.

 – Maurice Possley